pleabargain/EnglishHelpsYourCareer/prepositions.md

 # To
 ## To (to indicate the direction, place)
 - The friends went to the restaurant.
+- I went with my wife to the city center.
 - I am heading to my college.
 ## To (to indicate relationship)
 - Do not respond to annoying people.